 With 8 input preamp:

-The preamp is for 8 piezo or magnetic imputs, with 1 mixed output, and 6 output with special cable.
+The preamp is for 8 piezo or magnetic imputs, with 1 mixed output, and 8 or 6 output with special cable.

 These preamp are designed and manufactured by Dominique Raymond, hifi electronic engineer.